Skip to main content

 Biography

-Dr. Theresa Burruel Stone is an Assistant Professor in the English Department at Sonoma State University.
+Dr. Theresa Burruel Stone is Associate Professor of English Education in the Department of English at Sonoma State University.
 Her scholarly work draws from the fields of education, ethnic studies, and linguistic anthropology to examine the varied roles of schooling and education within racialized peoples’ desires for and efforts towards dignified lives.
-Dr. Burruel Stone’s scholarship analyzes processes and structures of racialization, whiteness, and settler colonialism, particularly within places of schooling.
-Their research emphasizes the histories, narratives, and politics of place in order to underscore connections between social practices and material relations.
-Her recent work examines the intersection between schooling, ideologies of educational uplift, Latinx racialization and vulnerability to racialized violence, settler colonialism, and landscapes of racial violence in the United States.
+Their scholarship analyzes processes and structures of racialization and settler colonialism within places of schooling, emphasizing the literacies, narratives, and politics of place to underscore connections between social practices and material relations.
+Her recent work examines the intersections between critical literacies, ideologies of educational uplift, Latine racialization and vulnerability to racialized violence, settler colonialism, and the contexts of English Language Arts teaching and learning.